 - Task 3: This is more of a discussion round and an extension of the second task.
 Here, the candidate will be asked more questions by the examiner based on the previous topic.

-Note: In some test centers, the Speaking test can either be given on the same day or up to 7 days before or after the date of your test.
+Note: In some test centres, the Speaking test can either be given on the same day or up to 7 days before or after the date of your test.
 In the case of CBT IELTS, the Speaking test will be taken either before or after the other sections of the exam.

 IELTS India Results and Scores

 The scoring range for the IELTS India exam is between 0-9.
 The scoring range corresponds to the skill level of the candidate which may range from the expert user (9) to Non-User (1).

 The expected dates for the IELTS IDP or IELTS India exam results are as follows: